CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 occurring.
 Consider the case where a doctor sees a delayed onset of symptoms of an underlying disease.
 The doctor is unsure *when* the disease was contracted (birth), but knows it was before the discovery.

-Another situation where we have left censored data is when measurements have only an upperbound, that is, the measurements instruments could only detect the measurement was *less* than some upperbound.
+Another situation where we have left-censored data is when measurements have only an upper bound, that is, the measurements instruments could only detect the measurement was *less* than some upper bound.

 *lifelines* has support for left-censored datasets in the ``KaplanMeierFitter`` class, by adding the keyword ``left_censorship=True`` (default ``False``) to the call to ``fit``.